 Bioinformatics project

 Here, we develop chromosomal-length genomes for 10 coral F1 coral hybrids and determine the recombination events that have occurred in their sperm after meiosis.
 In this project, we are developing a computational pipeline with existing tools to analyse Hi-C and PacBio Revio data for signatures of molecular mechanisms that promote coral fitness.
-The student will integrate into the team and contribute with their analyses to data mining.
 The aim of the project is to predict thermal tolerance of future hybrid corals through genome sequencing and identification of key genetic signatures.

 Required knowledge: Comfortable with using command line tools in a unix environment and high performance computer.